- Loan Forgiveness

-If you're a teacher, we probably don't have to tell you that the pay is not usually equal to the work-and likely not enough to pay off those student loans you had to take in order to become a teacher in the first place!
-Sadly, that leads many good, qualified teachers to leave the profession and look for more lucrative work.
-But we need good teachers!
-So, in an effort to keep good teachers in the classroom-and especially in the classrooms where we need them most-the federal government (and some state governments) offer Teacher Loan Forgiveness . . . under certain conditions, of course!
+As a teacher, we don’t have to tell you that the pay is rarely equal to the work and is likely not even enough to pay off the student loans you had to take in order to become a teacher in the first place!
+Sadly, this leads many good, qualified teachers to leave the profession and look for more lucrative work.
+In an effort to keep good teachers in the classroom the federal government and even some state governments offer Teacher Loan Forgiveness to those who qualify.

 By contrast, loan forgiveness is a program meant to incentivize people to take jobs that may not offer high pay, or that involve service in low-income areas.
 Along with Perkins Loan Forgiveness and Public Service Loan Forgiveness, Teacher Loan Forgiveness falls into this category.

-Bear in mind, though: Whether by discharge or by forgiveness, if you are freed from the obligation of repaying all or a portion of the remainder of your loan, the amount of money you have discharged or forgiven may be considered income, subject to federal tax.
+Note: Whether by discharge or by forgiveness, if you are freed from the obligation of repaying all or a portion of the remainder of your loan, the amount of money you have discharged or forgiven may be considered income and subject to federal tax.

 You could be eligible for up to $5,000 in loan forgiveness if you were:

 As you read these qualifications for Teacher Loan Forgiveness, two terms keep popping up: “qualified low-income school” and “highly qualified teacher.”
 Since these two terms are key to your eligibility for loan forgiveness under this program, let’s have a closer look at what they mean.